The 10 best AI app builders in 2026 (Tested & reviewed)

 - Advanced permissions: Custom user groups and role-based access make it easy to onboard clients, partners, or employees while keeping sensitive data protected.

-- Ask AI: Allow app users to query live app data in plain English to get the answers they need (e.g., how many deals over $50K closed last month?)
+- Ask AI: Allow app users to query live app data to get the answers they need (e.g., how many deals over $50K closed last month?).

-- Templates: Prefer templates to prompts?
-Choose from 90+ ready-to-use app templates with sample databases (CRMs, recruitment portals, project trackers, and more)
+- Template library: Prefer templates to prompts?
+Choose from 100+ ready-to-use app templates with sample databases (CRMs, recruitment portals, project trackers, and more).

 - Responsive apps & PWAs: Apps work on web and mobile, and can be published as downloadable progressive web apps (PWAs) on iOS and Android.

-- Workflows: Add workflow automations directly inside your apps without having to use extra tools.
+- Native workflow automation: Build automated workflows directly inside your apps without having to use extra tools.

 Softr pricing